carla-simulator/carla/Docs/large_map_import.md

-# Import a Large Map
+# Import/Package a Large Map

 Large maps generated in RoadRunner can be imported into the source build of CARLA and packaged for distribution and usage in a CARLA standalone package.
 The process is very simlar to that of normal maps with the addition of specific nomenclature for tiles and batch importing.